Is this a strictly gluten free blog?

 I’m new to gluten free and I have no idea what to do or what I can eat!
 HELP ME?!?!

 I’m not a doctor or nutritionist, but I would love to help you in any way I can!
 You can email me, or comment on a recipe, or find me on Instagram (@sizzlingmessblog) and Facebook and I would be more than happy to answer any of your questions.
 I do my best on each recipe to give you all the information you’ll need to successfully make it with gluten free ingredients, but I can’t cover everything, so just give me a shout if you need help!

 What is gluten?

-Gluten is a protein found in wheat, barley, and rye and derivatives of those products.
+Gluten is a protein found in wheat, barley, rye, and derivatives of those products.
 Specifically, it’s the protein that makes those grains “sticky”.
 When you are baking, you might hear about “gluten production”.
 Things like muffins are minimally worked so that they have low gluten production and are tender, whereas things like pizza dough are kneaded to create better gluten production and give them that “chew” that makes it so great!
 Oats are often listed as not being gluten free as well – this is because the growing and manufacturing processes for them mean that they’re frequently contaminated by wheat and therefore not really gluten free – but oats all by their lonesome are gluten free.

 Do you have Celiac Disease or is this a fad diet?

 No. Please see the question below this one.